programmerlapar/quidlass/README.md

 | `shiningIntensity` | `number` | `0.8` | Intensity of shining effect (0-1) |
 | `className` | `string` | `''` | Additional CSS classes |
 | `children` | `ReactNode` | - | Content to render inside |

+## Demo

+Check out the interactive demo with 6 different use cases (Button, Floating Button, Card, Tooltip, Popup, Modal) and real-time prop controls.
+See the `demo` folder for the demo application.

 ## Examples